Meridian Family Law Attorney

 - The parents’ requests

-- The child’s relationship with other siblings living with the parent
+- The child’s relationship with siblings in the household

-- The employment status, health, living arrangements, and financial situation of every parent
+- Each parent’s employment, health, living arrangements, and financial situation

-- The ability of a parent to satisfy the emotional, mental, and physical needs of the child
+- Each parent’s ability to meet the child’s emotional, mental, and physical needs

-- Stability of the child’s daily routine and how custody may influence it
+- The stability of the child’s daily routine and how a custody arrangement would affect it

-Our Meridian family law attorneys are empathetic and will be more than ready to help you through these trying times.
+Our Meridian family law attorneys are empathetic and can be ready to help you through these trying times.
 Get in touch with us today at (208) 943-2904.